Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

-Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
-In Fig.~A3, we present the best-fit spectral energy flux model with {\tt relxillCp}, {\tt xillverCp}, and {\tt nthcomp} components.
-The best-fit spectral model parameters and their 90\% confidence intervals are presented in Table~A2, where we explore the complete parameter space and calculate the parameter uncertainties using the MCMC method.
-The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] = 18.1_{-2.1}^{+0.5}$, $A_{\rm Fe}\le 3.2$, $a^{\ast}=0.953_{-0.019}^{+0.04}$, and $\theta^{\circ}\le 41$, respectively.
-The estimated lower limit of the hot coronal temperature is at 61\keV{}.
-Our Bayesian analysis suggests that the evidence of the higher-density disk against the canonical disk reflection model is positive with $\Delta {\rm DIC}=3.3$ (Table~2).
+\end{linenomath} Fig.~A2 shows the broadband \xmm{}/\nustar{} spectra, the best-fit count spectral model with components, and the corresponding residuals.
+In Fig.~A4, we present the best-fit averaged spectral energy flux model with {\tt compTT}, {\tt relxillCp}, and {\tt nthComp} components.
+The best-fit spectral model parameters and their 90\% confidence intervals are presented in Table~\ref{table_output_parameters}, where we explore the complete parameter space and calculate parameter uncertainties using the MCMC method.
+The best-fit values of disk density, iron abundance, black hole spin, and disk inclination angle are $\log [n_{\rm e}/\rm{cm}^{-3}] \le 18.5$, $A_{\rm Fe}=4.5_{-2.8}^{+0.4}$, $a^{\ast}=0.292_{-0.157}^{+0.555}$, and $\theta=34_{-7}^{+11}$~degree, respectively.
+The lower limit of the hot coronal temperature is found to be 54\keV{}.
+Our broadband relativistic reflection spectroscopy constrains the black hole spin parameter, which was previously unconstrained through \xmm{} reflection spectroscopy alone, as shown in Fig.~7.